bizztreat/goodkit/README.md

 Extra input parameter '-t', '--title TITLE' format:  "%,Percentage,Ratio" (it's a list of strings to check if they are in metric title, delimiter is comma)

+###20-remove_tags_from_objects.rb
+This script allows you to delete tags from objects in your GD project.

+'-r',  'Tags to remove' you can define the list of tags which should be removed from your object. example: -r tag1,tag2,tag3